 The hotel’s 11 rooms are pared down white canvases streaked with colour: aqua cushions, a vivid emerald and turquoise striped headboard, a royal blue armchair or a terracotta urn on the floor.
 Wall-to-wall windows make the most of those gob-stopping coastal views; some rooms also have glassed sun-rooms and/or private terraces with white-cube sofas.
 Bright, uncluttered and immaculately clean, it's the perfect environment to chill out and focus on the sea, the sun, the silence and each other.

-There is a choice of Superior Rooms, Junior Suites and Special Rooms (king-size everything with superior views and intricate artistic detail such as veined parquet floors, baskets of lemons, bowls of fruits or sea shells).
-As each offers a spectacular view, we'd have been happy in any of them, though we did love that the Junior Suites and Special Rooms have balconies.
+There is a choice of Superior Rooms, Deluxe Doubles and Special Rooms (king-size everything with superior views and intricate artistic detail such as veined parquet floors, baskets of lemons, bowls of fruits or sea shells).
+As each offers a spectacular view, we'd have been happy in any of them, though we did love that the Deluxe and Special Rooms have balconies or gardens.
 All rooms have air-con, jetted bath-tub, drench shower, flat-screen TV (with Sky, for heaven's sake)... even a personal workstation with free high-speed internet connection.
 If you want our advice, don't even switch it on.

 If you’re a foodie, you'll be in heaven.
-German chef Christoph Bob serves up excellent modern-Italian dishes with an emphasis on fresh ingredients.
+Roberto Allocca serves up excellent modern-Italian dishes with an emphasis on fresh ingredients.
 We indulged fully, so as to be able to report on it all...

 Il Relais Blu is Michelin-starred, fine dining heaven.
 It's open to external guests, but Mondays see it reserved for hotel residents.
 Grab a table out on the terrace, laid with crisp white and aquamarine linen, and sip a glass of Prosecco as the sun sets over Capri.
 Restaurant Brasserie Sal is also open daily for lunch and dinner, serving a selection of raw and grilled fish alongside Neapolitan specials.